ltb-project/ppm/README.md

 - if a password contains any of the forbidden characters, then it is rejected.

+- if a password contains tokens from the RDN, then it is rejected

 - if a password is too long, it can be rejected.